Summer vacations make us stronger. Period. Why?

 Let’s cut to the chase.
 In ten short days, you’ll have a summer to enjoy.

 Say that your goal numero uno this summer is landing a new gig (a new job, new client, etc.).
-Now let’s look at two other goals, or maybe you call them plans, that could be on your list:
+Now let’s look at this goal in the context of the top three summer goals on your list:

 Hmmm, a day at the beach….
 It’s not just hot sand and folding chairs.
 You may find something washed up on the shore that makes you say “what the heck is that?”
 And while your mind races through its catalog of information trying to make a match, the other problem you were looking to solve (your new gig) gets a hit in your brain, and your eureka moment arrives.
 You have figured out the missing piece to make real progress.